DavidHuertas/AJS-Template/README.md

 ## Introduction
 This **Angular JS Template** is a good start point for a new AngularJS project with **Gulp** as the task manager and **Bower** as the front-end dependencies manager.
 Most information of this guide is taken from Michael Herman's website, http://mherman.org/blog/2014/08/14/kickstarting-angular-with-gulp.
+Although, there where a few mistakes that I have corrected in this version, like the content of the _.bowerrc_ file or the _NPM Local Dependencies_ that were missing.

 ## Content